-When it comes to diversity and inclusion initiatives, many leaders and organizations have good intentions.
+When it comes to equity, diversity, and inclusion initiatives, many leaders and organizations have good intentions.
 But there’s often a gap between intentions and outcomes.

 When empathy and inclusion go awry, organizations experience unintended consequences, such as individuals who don’t reach their potential and strategies that fall flat.
 And as other people in the organization observe these consequences, the organizational climate suffers.

 The following 3 unintended consequences occur when inclusiveness efforts fall short:

 Tokenism happens when organizations intend to be inclusive but recruit only a small number of people from underrepresented groups.
 “Organizations may hire one black person or one woman or one LGBTQ person, as if that is the minimum requirement of being inclusive,” says Dunne-Moses.

 Tokenism backfires because, in the absence of true representation, organizations don’t actually benefit from a diversity of perspectives and backgrounds.
 And individuals from the underrepresented groups may feel awkward or taken advantage of because they sense they’re only there to check a box.